 2: Connecting with family and friends

-Without the usual distractions of everyday life, camping provides quality time for the family and friends, bringing them much closer together – both physically and figuratively speaking.
+One of my most favourite benefits of camping is the quality time it offers for family and friends, bringing them much closer together – both physically and figuratively speaking.
 Simple things are all you need to reconnect – an early morning cuppa, happy hour, a card or board game, a walk, a kick of the football, story-telling and chatting around the campfire.
 Everyone is on the same page and in the same place and you can just go with the flow.

 Camping can also create a sense of teamwork as everyone pitches in and has their special roles to play.